-5. Conclusions
+6. Conclusions

-- 5.1 The Strategic Growth Plan is a high level document setting out large scale growth areas rather than specific housing sites for which LSE can be assessed. - 5.2 However, it can be concluded that no LSE will occur within the Rutland Water SPA/Ramsar site as strategic areas of growth are outside of the core catchment areas for recreational pressure on the SPA/Ramsar site.
+- 6.1 The Strategic Growth Plan is a high level document setting out large scale growth areas rather than specific housing sites for which LSE and adverse effects on integrity can be assessed. - 6.2 However, it can be concluded that no LSE will occur within the Rutland Water SPA/Ramsar site as strategic areas of growth are outside of the core catchment areas for recreational pressure on the SPA/Ramsar site.
 The concepts and growth areas set out within the Strategic Plan are to be put in place through the current and upcoming Local Plans.
 The Harborough Local Plan (closest Leicestershire District and growth area) has previously had a HRA and concluded no LSE on the SPA/Ramsar site.
-It has also been concluded within the Rutland District Core Strategy that there would be no LSE 'in combination'. - 5.3 Likely Significant Effects could potentially occur within the River Mease SAC due to increased levels of pollution from waste water treatments works (WwTW) due to increased levels of effluent being treated.
+It has also been concluded within the Rutland District Core Strategy that there would be no LSE 'in combination'. - 6.3 Likely Significant Effects could potentially occur within the River Mease SAC due to increased levels of pollution from waste water treatments works (WwTW) due to increased levels of effluent being treated and due to increased abstraction.
+This was therefore subject to appropriate assessment.
 Any development within the River Mease SAC catchment area would have to evidence that it will avoid adverse impacts upon the integrity of the SAC.
-There is currently a detailed multi-authority strategy underway to protect water quality of the River Mease and provided this continues no likely significant effects are forecast. - 5.4 A recommendation is made for caution in allocating new housing and employment development within proximity to the River Mease SAC and in general it is recommended that no new housing is allocated within 100m of that SAC as part of long-term growth plans for the county, unless it involves employment development that is both river dependent and appropriate, or is located within the existing settlement of Measham that is already situated within 100m of the River Mease. - 5.5 It is further recommended that a Water Cycle Study (WCS) will inform the allocation of future development in Leicester and Leicestershire and in particular ensure that appropriate treatment capacity/facilities are provided before any growth allocated to relevant WwTW catchments is delivered. - 5.6 In conclusion, provided these recommendations are taken into account it is considered that no likely significant effects will arise on any European sites from the Strategic Growth Plan, either alone or in combination with other plans and projects.
-No appropriate assessment is therefore required.
+The appropriate assessment concludes that there is currently a detailed multi-authority strategy underway to protect water quality of the River Mease and provided this continues no adverse effects on integrity are forecast.
+It is recommended that this strategy is continued into future Local Plan revisions for the three relevant authorities (North West Leicestershire, Lichfield and South Derbyshire).
+The North West Leicestershire Local Plan has a protective policy framework already in place.
+In order to avoid adverse effects on the integrity of the SAC it would be necessary for these protective policies to also be included in any Local Plans produced for North West Leicestershire District covering the period 2031 to 2050. - 6.4 Severn Trent Water have not yet planned for the period 2045-2050 so that it is not possible to provide a definitive analysis of abstraction risk for that five year period.
+However, given the known constraints posed by the River Mease SAC it is unlikely that any further resources identified by Severn Trent Water for the period 2040-2045 would involve increased abstraction from the River Mease.
+This would need to be verified when the next review of the Water Resource Management Plan is produced and the outcome of that review taken into account when preparing Local Plans for the period 2045-2050. - 6.5 A recommendation is made for caution in allocating new housing and employment development within proximity to the River Mease SAC and in general it is recommended that no new housing is allocated within 100m of that SAC as part of long-term growth plans for the county, unless it involves employment development that is both river dependent and appropriate, or is located within the existing settlement of Measham that is already situated within 100m of the River Mease. - 6.6 It is further recommended that a Water Cycle Study (WCS) will inform the allocation of future development in Leicester and Leicestershire and in particular ensure that appropriate treatment capacity/facilities are provided before any growth allocated to relevant WwTW catchments is delivered. - 6.7 In conclusion, provided these recommendations are taken into account it is considered that no adverse effects on integrity will arise on any European sites from the Strategic Growth Plan, either alone or in combination with other plans and projects.